What Does Cpctc Stand For

 Detailed Explanation: Unpacking the Meaning of CPCTC

 The genius of CPCTC lies in its efficiency.
 Imagine you have spent several steps in a proof successfully applying the SAS postulate to show that Triangle ABC is congruent to Triangle DEF.
 You have proven that AB ≅ DE, ∠BAC ≅ ∠EDF, and BC ≅ EF.
 Now, you need to prove that a different pair of parts, say AC and DF, are congruent, or that ∠ABC ≅ ∠DEF.
-You could attempt to prove these directly, but that would often be circular or impossibly complex.
+Which means you could attempt to prove these directly, but that would often be circular or impossibly complex.
 Instead, you invoke CPCTC.
 Since you have already proven the triangles congruent, CPCTC allows you to immediately and legitimately state that all corresponding parts are congruent, including the ones you haven't explicitly mentioned yet.
 It is the payoff for a successful congruence proof.

 Step-by-Step: The Logical Flow of a CPCTC Argument